 Howard W. Campbell, Jr.

-While Campbell is an obvious whacko, with his spurs and swastikas, he does make some relevant points about American poverty in Chapter 5, Sections 55-8.
+While Campbell is an obvious wackadoodle (with his spurs and swastikas), he does make some relevant points about American poverty in Chapter 5, Sections 55-8.
 Like all the potential villains in this novel, Campbell is more than just evil.
-He truly seems to feel principled outrage at the common assumption Americans make that if they are smart, they should be rich, and if they are not rich, it's a personal failing.
+He truly seems to feel principled outrage at the common assumption Americans make that if they are smart, they should be rich... and if they are not rich, they must be kinda dumb.